 At June 30, 2024 and 2023, the Corporation held leases for vehicles, equipment, office space and piers.
+The Corporation classifies agreements that meet the criteria for GASB 87 as lease liabilities.
 The vehicle and equipment leases range in duration of three to five years and terminate at various dates through August 2027.
 Additionally, NYCEDC entered into a long term lease agreement for its office space.
 The office lease is effective March 2018 with an expiration date of May 31, 2039.
-In June 2024, the lease for Piers 11 and 12 at Brooklyn Cruise Terminal was effectively terminated and replaced by the larger net lease with the Port Authority for the Brooklyn Martine Terminal (BMT Lease).
-The BMT Lease does not meet the criteria for GASB 87 as minimum lease payments are \$0 and accordingly, a lease liability is not recorded for this lease.
+In June of 2024, the lease for Piers 11 and 12 at Brooklyn Cruise Terminal was effectively terminated and replaced by the larger net lease with the Port Authority for the Brooklyn Martine Terminal (BMT Lease).
+The BMT Lease does not meet the criteria for GASB 87 as rent payments are \$0 and accordingly, a lease liability is not recorded for this lease.